 Making your garden fun isn’t simply about filling it with toys and games, it’s about creating a space that can be enjoyed all year round and whatever the weather.
 For example, if you don’t have a beach nearby you could create one with a sandpit, paddling pool and some imagination.

 We’ve put together an easy to follow guide to gardening by season.
-Follow these tips to help make the garden more fun:
+Follow these tips to help make the garden more fun.

-1. How do you create a sensory garden?
+How do you create a sensory garden?

-- Plant colourful flowers to attract pollinating bees and butterflies, while stimulating the sense of sight.
+You can engage the senses by planting colourful flowers to attract pollinating bees and butterflies, while stimulating the senses of sight and smell.

-- Flowers and herbs will trigger the nose buds as they release different fragrances.
+Flowers and herbs will trigger the nose buds as they release different fragrances.

-- Make your own windchimes using glass bottles.
+Make your own windchimes using glass bottles.

-2. How do you make a bird bug hotel?
+How do you make a bug hotel?

-You can help provide homes for nature by building a bug hotel in your garden.
+- You can help provide homes for nature by building a bug hotel in your garden.

 - Create a frame using recycled pieces of wood or use a wooden box with an open front.